ikenox/comment-api-on-gae/README.md

 # Commenting service on Google App Engine

-An commenting service which is run on Google App Engine and some Google Cloud Platform services, based on Clean Architecture, Domain Driven Design and Microservices Architecture
+A commenting service which is run on Google App Engine and some Google Cloud Platform services, based on Clean Architecture, Domain Driven Design and Microservices Architecture

 ## About this project